Outcome 1

 No shelf report.

-You leave with something the team can actually use.
+You leave with something the team can actually use to make an AI decision.

 Typical timeline